digitalronin/k8s-blog/content/posts/rails-on-k8s-setup.md

     To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

-Now that we have our cluster up and running, we'll create a rails application to deploy on it in [part two][part2]
+Now that we have our cluster up and running, we'll create a rails application to deploy on it in [part two][next]

 [minikube]: https://kubernetes.io/docs/tasks/tools/install-minikube/
 [install-kubectl]: https://kubernetes.io/docs/tasks/tools/install-kubectl/
-[part2]: /posts/rails-on-k8s-create-app
+[next]: /posts/rails-on-k8s-create-app